-COVID-19 activity:

-- COVID-19 wastewater levels in Huron County have decreased, with the exception of New London which has shown an increase for this reporting period. - o The number of positive COVID-19 tests reported to the state have decreased. - Flu activity in Huron County has increased over the past week. - o There were 15 positive flu tests this week and 2 flu hospitalizations. - o According to the CDC, flu activity in Ohio is high.
+- COVID-19 activity: - o COVID-19 wastewater levels in Huron County have continued to decrease. - o The number of positive COVID-19 tests reported to the state have decreased. - Flu activity in Huron County has continued to increase over the past week. - o There were 45 positive flu tests this week and 1 flu hospitalization. - According to the CDC, flu activity in Ohio is very high. - RSV activity - RSV continues to decrease in Ohio.

-RSV activity